RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/brokers/kafka.md

   should verify that the certificate matches the brokers hostname.
 - `security_protocol` - Protocol used to communicate with brokers.
   Valid values are: PLAINTEXT, SSL, SASL_PLAINTEXT, SASL_SSL.
+- `loglevel` - Logging level of the kafka logger.

 #### from\_endpoint\_config